Where is God?

 - God is in the strength and wisdom of leaders, first responders, professionals, and volunteers.

-- God is at the heart of each act of worship when those who seek meaning in tragedy join hands and hearts to call on the power and comfort of a loving, caring God.
+- God is at the heart of each act of worship when those who seek meaning in tragedy join hands and hearts to call on

 - God is in each moment of self-sacrifice, selflessness, and quiet heroism.